intel-mpx/intel-mpx.github.io/pages/microbenchmarks.md

 In summary, since loads usually dominate memory accesses, and both-bounds checks dominate MPX instrumentation, the final IPC is around 1.5-3.
 In comparison to original IPC of 2 loads/cycle, the MPX-protected program has approximately the same IPC.

+As our [performance measurements](/performance/) show, it causes major performance degradation.
+It can be fixed, however; if the next generations of CPUs will provide the relative memory address calculation on other ports, the checks could be parallelized and performance will improve.
+We can speculate that GCC-MPX could reach the results of AddressSanitizer in this case, because the instruction overheads are similar.
+Accordingly, ICC version would be even better and the slowdowns might drop lower than 20%.
+But we must note that we do not have any hard proof for this speculation.

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }